Vision of the Valley of Dry Bones: In popular culture

-James Weldon Johnson and J. Rosamond Johnson's spiritual "Dem Bones", also known as "Dry Bones", was inspired by Ezekiel's vision of the Valley of Dry Bones.
+The Negro spiritual "Dem Bones", also known as "Dry Bones", was inspired by Ezekiel's vision of the Valley of Dry Bones.
 It was first recorded by The Famous Myers Jubilee Singers in 1928.

-In the movie True Grit the lead character Mattie Ross describes her night sleeping in a mortuary reminding her of the Valley of Dry Bones.
+In the movie True Grit, the lead character Mattie Ross describes her night sleeping in a mortuary reminding her of the Valley of Dry Bones.

 The 2020 song "Rattle!" by Elevation Worship is based on the story of the dry bones.

 In the 2020 song "Persona Non Grata" by American indie band Bright Eyes, the lyrics state "Where the stained glass of crimson meets Ezekiel's visions.
 Saw a valley of bones where no man shall be saved."

 The Super Mario franchise features a recurring enemy known in English releases as Dry Bones.
 The enemy is an animated Koopa Troopa skeleton which falls apart when stomped on, only to reform itself moments later, often while making a rattling sound.